ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 At this point, the `Split` object has a list of backends with their respective key sets.

-\label{deep duplicate}

 Plugins in `kdbSet()` can change values.
 Other than in `kdbGet()`, the user is not interested in these changes.
 Instead, the values are transformed to be suitable for the storage.
-To make sure that the changed values are not passed to the user, the algorithm continues with a \empha{deep duplication} of all key sets in the `Split` object.
+To make sure that the changed values are not passed to the user, the algorithm continues with a *deep duplication* of all key sets in the `Split` object.

 ### Resolver

 All plugins of each included backend are executed one by one up to the resolver plugin.
 If this succeeds, the resolver plugin is responsible for committing these changes.
-After the successful commit, \empha[error code]{error codes} of plugins are ignored.
+After the successful commit, *error codes* of plugins are ignored.
 Only logging and notification plugins are affected.